-Whether or not your insurance covers marriage counseling depends on your individual plan and what type of coverage you have.
-While some federal laws, the Affordable Care Act (ACA), and the Mental Health Parity and Addiction Equity Act (MHPAEA) all do require insurers to offer coverage for mental health conditions, unfortunately, this typically doesn’t apply to marriage counseling.
+Whether or not your insurance company covers marriage counseling depends on your individual health plan and what type of coverage you have.
+While some federal laws, like the Affordable Care Act (ACA), and the Mental Health Parity and Addiction Equity Act (MHPAEA) all do require insurers to offer insurance coverage for online therapy and mental health conditions, this typically doesn’t apply to marriage counseling.

 Why?
 It can get a bit tricky.
-Even though acts and laws have been passed requiring mental health conditions to be covered just like physical health conditions, the question becomes, is your need for marital counseling an actual medical health diagnosis?
+Even though acts and laws have been passed requiring mental health conditions to be covered just like physical health conditions, the question becomes, is your need for marital counseling part of an actual mental health treatment or diagnosis?
 The answer there is most often, no.

-In the instance of your health insurance plan not covering your counseling, there are other more accessible and affordable options such online marriage counseling.
+In the instance of your health insurance plan not covering your counseling service, there are other more accessible and affordable options such online marriage counseling.

 How Often Is Marriage Therapy Covered?

 Because insurance equity laws don’t normally extend to cover marriage counseling costs, what type of coverage you can expect often depends largely on why you’re going to therapy.
 It may be covered if the decision to seek help stems from a mental health condition — think: sex addiction, schizophrenia, alcoholism, mood disorders, etc.